Class-Imbalanced Graph Learning without Class Rebalancing: Reproducibility

 \subsection{Baseline Settings}

-To fully validate \nameni's performance and compatibility with existing IGL techniques and GNN backbones, we include six baseline methods with five popular GNN backbones in our experiments, and combine \name with them under all possible combinations.
-The included IGL baselines can be generally divided into two categories: reweighting-based (i.e., Reweight~\cite{japkowicz2002class}, ReNode~\cite{chen2021renode}) and augmentation-based (i.e., Oversampling~\cite{japkowicz2002class}, SMOTE~\cite{chawla2002smote}, GraphSMOTE~\cite{zhao2021graphsmote}, and GraphENS~\cite{park2021graphens}). \begin{itemize} \item Reweight~\cite{japkowicz2002class} assigns minority classes with higher misclassification costs (i.e., weights in the loss function) by the inverse of the class frequency in the training set. \item ReNode~\cite{chen2021renode} measures the influence conflict of training nodes, and perform instance-wise node reweighting to alleviate the topology imbalance. \item Oversample~\cite{japkowicz2002class} augments minority classes with additional synthetic nodes by replication-base oversampling. \item SMOTE~\cite{chawla2002smote} synthesizes minority nodes by 1) randomly selecting a seed node, 2) finding its $k$-nearest neighbors in the feature space, and 3) performing linear interpolation between the seed and one of its $k$-nearest neighbors. \item GraphSMOTE~\cite{zhao2021graphsmote} extends SMOTE~\cite{chawla2002smote} to graph-structured data by 1) performing SMOTE in the low-dimensional embedding space of GNN and 2) utilizing a learnable edge predictor to generate better topology connections for synthetic nodes. \item GraphENS~\cite{park2021graphens} directly synthesize the whole ego network (node with its 1-hop neighbors) for minority classes by similarity-based ego network combining and saliency-based node mixing to prevent neighbor memorization. \end{itemize} We use the public implementations\footnote{\href{https://github.com/victorchen96/renode}{https://github.com/victorchen96/renode}}\footnote{\href{https://github.com/TianxiangZhao/GraphSmote}{https://github.com/TianxiangZhao/GraphSmote}}\footnote{\href{https://github.com/JoonHyung-Park/GraphENS}{https://github.com/JoonHyung-Park/GraphENS}} of the baseline methods for a fair comparison.
-For ReNode~\cite{chen2021renode}, we use its transductive version and search hyperparameters among the lower bound of cosine annealing $w_{min}\in\{0.25, 0.5, 0.75\}$ and upper bound of the cosine annealing $w_{max}\in\{1.25, 1.5, 1.75\}$ following the original paper.
-We set the teleport probability of PageRank $\alpha=0.15$ as given by the default setting in the released implementation.
-As Oversample~\cite{cui2019class} and SMOTE~\cite{chawla2002smote} were not proposed to handle graph data, we adopt their enhanced versions provided by GraphSMOTE~\cite{zhao2021graphsmote}, which also duplicate the edges from the seed nodes to the synthesized nodes in order to connect them to the graph.
-For GraphSMOTE~\cite{zhao2021graphsmote}, we use the version that predicts edges with binary values as it performs better than the variant with continuous edge predictions in many datasets.
-For GraphENS~\cite{park2021graphens}, we follow the settings in the paper: $\text{Beta}(2,2)$ distribution is used to sample $\lambda$, the feature masking hyperparameter $k$ and temperature $\tau$ are tuned among $\{1,5,10\}$ and $\{1,2\}$, and the number of warmup epochs is set to 5.
+To fully validate \alg{}'s performance and compatibility with existing CIGL techniques and GNN backbones, we include six baseline methods with five popular GNN backbones in our experiments, and combine \alg{} with them under all possible combinations.
+The included CIGL baselines can be generally divided into two categories: reweighting-based (i.e., Reweight~\citep{japkowicz2002class}, ReNode~\citep{chen2021renode}) and augmentation-based (i.e., Oversampling~\citep{japkowicz2002class}, SMOTE~\citep{chawla2002smote}, GraphSMOTE~\citep{zhao2021graphsmote}, and GraphENS~\citep{park2021graphens}). \begin{itemize} \itemsep{-2pt} \item Reweight~\citep{japkowicz2002class} assigns minority classes with higher misclassification costs (i.e., weights in the loss function) by the inverse of the class frequency in the training set. \item ReNode~\citep{chen2021renode} measures the influence conflict of training nodes, and perform instance-wise node reweighting to alleviate the topology imbalance. \item Oversample~\citep{japkowicz2002class} augments minority classes with additional synthetic nodes by replication-base oversampling. \item SMOTE~\citep{chawla2002smote} synthesizes minority nodes by 1) randomly selecting a seed node, 2) finding its $k$-nearest neighbors in the feature space, and 3) performing linear interpolation between the seed and one of its $k$-nearest neighbors. \item GraphSMOTE~\citep{zhao2021graphsmote} extends SMOTE~\citep{chawla2002smote} to graph-structured data by 1) performing SMOTE in the low-dimensional embedding space of GNN and 2) utilizing a learnable edge predictor to generate better topology connections for synthetic nodes. \item GraphENS~\citep{park2021graphens} directly synthesize the whole ego network (node with its 1-hop neighbors) for minority classes by similarity-based ego network combining and saliency-based node mixing to prevent neighbor memorization. \end{itemize}